SpikeInterface/spikeinterface-gui/README.md

 (Recording, Sorting, SortingAnalyzer)
 These objects are "lazy" and retrieve data on the fly (no copy!).

+## main usage

+The main idea is make visible one or several unit and visualy inspect if they should be merge or remove.
+For this visibility:
+  * ctlr + double click on a unit in *probeview*
+  * double click on one unit in *unitlist*

+Views can be reorganized by moving docks

+Every view has a **?** button which open the contextual help. **Theses inplace docs are the most important stuff to be read**. (but the contains typos)

+When some units are visible, the related spike list can be refresh and then the spike selection also refersh some views.
+This enable a very quick and convinient spike per spike view on traces.

+Channel visibility can be handled with the roi in the probeview.

+## curation mode

 By default this tools is a viewer only.
 But you can turn it into a tools for manual curation using, the `curation=True` option.
 This tools supoort the [curation format from spikeinterface](https://spikeinterface.readthedocs.io/en/latest/modules/curation.html#manual-curation).